Paratron/hookrouter/src-docs/pages/en/03_navigation.md

 Rule of thumb: apply the redirect right before you use the routing and everything is fine ;)

+You can pass an object of query parameters as third argument to the `useRedirect()` function.

 ## Using the Link component